BlackyHawky/Clock/README.md

 * Support for [Reproducible Builds](https://reproducible-builds.org/).
 See the discussion [here](https://github.com/BlackyHawky/Clock/issues/140).

 ## Common Issues
-* Problem encountered with bedtime mode as this is an experimental feature;
-* Maybe other things, but nothing about the alarm's functionality.

 ⚠ _<b>As I'm not an expert developer, some problems may unfortunately not be solved without help.</b>_ ⚠